jaber-the-great/MyProjects/Database - Project and Lab/Social Security Company Database/README.md

 ### Technical:
 * The table specs and fields are presented in the project ERD
 * Fields' primary key, default values, constraints etc are shown in ERD
-* The LINQ directory provides GUI access for CRUD
+* Implementing CRUD using LINQ